A Survey in Mathematical Language Processing

-Formal and informal premise selection both involve \textit{the selection of relevant statements that are useful for proving a given conjecture}~\cite{irving2016deepmath,wang2017premise,ferreira2020natural}.
-The difference lies in the language from which the premises and related proof elements are composed, and their compatibility with existing Automated Theorem Provers (ATPs).
-Informal language is not compatible with existing provers without \textit{autoformalisation}~\cite{wang2020exploration}; a current bottleneck~\cite{irving2016deepmath}.
+Formal and informal premise selection both involve \textit{the selection of relevant statements for proving a given conjecture}~\cite{irving2016deepmath,wang2017premise,ferreira2020natural}.
+The difference lies in the language in which the premises and related proof elements are encoded (either conforming to a logical form or as they appear in mathematical text).
+Mathematical language as it occurs in papers and textbooks~\cite{wolska2004analysis} is not compatible with existing provers without \textit{autoformalization}; a widely acknowledged bottleneck for the construction of formal proof libraries~\cite{irving2016deepmath}.
 Typically, when reasoning over large formal libraries comprising thousands of premises, the performance of ATPs degrades considerably, while for a given proof only a fraction of the premises are required to complete it~\cite{urban2010evaluation,alama2014premise}.
 Theorem proving is essentially a search problem with a combinatorial search space, and the goal of \textit{formal} premise selection is to reduce the space, making theorem proving tractable~\cite{wang2017premise}.
-While formal premises are written in the languages of formal libraries such as Mizar~\cite{rudnicki1992overview}, \textit{informal} premises (and theorems) as seen in ProofWiki\footnote{https://proofwiki.org/wiki/Main\_Page} are written in combinations of natural language and LaTeX~\cite{ferreira2020natural,welleck2021naturalproofs}.
-Proposed approaches either rank~\cite{hancontrastive} or classify~\cite{ferreira2020premise,ferreira2021star} candidate premises for a given proof, detached from formal libraries and ATPs.
-Informal premise selection is a recently emerging field.
-Figure \ref{fig:scale} describes it as a mid-spectrum task between retrieval and abstraction.
-Premise selection models \textit{select} from existing text without explicitly reasoning beyond it.
-However, proficient models may be somewhat logical by proxy through the very nature of selecting premises for mathematical reasoning chains.
-An example of informal premise selection is expressed through the \textit{natural language premise selection} task, where, given a new conjecture $c$ that requires a mathematical proof and a collection (or knowledge base) of premises $P = \{p_1, p_2, \dots, p_{N_p}\}$, with size $N_p$, the goal is to retrieve premises most likely to be useful for proving $c$~\cite{ferreira2020natural,ferreira2020premise}.
-This is formulated as a \textit{classification} problem.
+While formal premises are written in the languages of formal libraries such as Mizar~\cite{rudnicki1992overview}, \textit{informal} premises, as seen in ProofWiki\footnote{https://proofwiki.org/wiki/Main\_Page}, are written in combinations of natural language and LaTeX~\cite{ferreira2020natural,welleck2021naturalproofs}.
+Proposed approaches either rank~\cite{hancontrastive} or classify~\cite{ferreira2020premise,ferreira2021star} candidate premises for a given proof. \textit{Natural language premise selection} was originally formulated as pairwise relevance classification, evaluated with $F_1$~\cite{ferreira2020premise, ferreira2021star}, but has since been evaluated with ranking metrics~\cite{valentino-etal-2022-textgraphs}.